Faculty Information for Disability Access

 - Multimedia.
 Provide captioning and transcripts of audio, and descriptions of video.

 - Hypertext links.
 Use text that makes sense when read out of context.
-For example, avoid "click here."
+For example, avoid "click here", and repetative link text.

 - Page organization.
 Use headings, lists, and consistent structure.
-Use CSS for layout and style where possible.
+Use stylesheets for layout and style where possible.

 - Graphs & charts.
 Summarize or use the 'longdesc' attribute.